SumoLogic/sumologic-documentation/docs/integrations/global-intelligence/kubernetes-devops.md

 ![img](/img/kubernetes/kubernetes-dashboard-filter.png)

 Select a **cluster**, **namespace**, and **deployment**.
-The **history_percent** represents the percent of 15m epocks over the prior 8 days over which Kubernetes metrics data was available for analysis for a given deployment-container combination.
+The **history_percent** represents the percent of 15m epochs over the prior 8 days over which Kubernetes metrics data was available for analysis for a given deployment-container combination.
 Percentages less than 100% represent deployment-container combinations that were new, transient or otherwise inactive for some portion of the prior 8 days.

 :::important
 The dashboard time range is used to fetch deployment-container combinations that have been active with Time Series data in the time range.
 Increasing the time range increases the number of such deployment-container combinations.
 To focus the optimization on the most active containers, start with a time range of 15m.
 For additional containers, gradually expand the time range.